thongish/2420-Assignment-1/README.md

 <details>
 <summary>Command details</summary>

+This command imports a public SSH key from your computer to your DigitalOcean account.
 - `compute` - An option for `doctl` that lets the user use subcommands to manage DigitalOcean resources[^7].
 - `ssh-key` - An option for `compute` that lets the user manage their SSH keys[^7].
 - `import` - An option for `ssh-key` that will import an SSH public key from your computer to your DigitalOcean account[^8].